It's no secret that Agile approaches and practices can be used and implemented in, not just software development, but other processes as well.

 Each of these departments is a backlog of its own.
 Of course, marketing teams create their own backlog by pulling information from all the sources to create the project.

 Prioritization is, therefore, vital for the success of the project.
-The teams can prioritize items and create cards for the Kanban board that will represent working tasks.
+The teams can prioritize items and create a Kanban card for every working task.
 Each card is a form of a deliverable that will provide business value when it reaches the done or completed column.

 3. Limit the work in progress (WIP)